flexera-public/flexera-plugins/aws/rs_aws_elasticache/README.md

 - SubnetAvailabilityZone

 ## Implementation Notes
-- The AWS ElastiCache Plugin makes no attempt to support non-AWS resources. (i.e. Allow the passing the RightScale or other resources as arguments to an VPC resource.)
+- The AWS ElastiCache Plugin makes no attempt to support non-AWS resources. (i.e. Allow the passing the RightScale or other resources as arguments to an ElastiCache resource.)

 Full list of possible actions can be found on the [AWS ElastiCache API Documentation](http://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/Welcome.html)